Verified Treatment Center · Updated May 2026

 Integrative outpatient care for veterans with comprehensive substance use and mental health services, vocational training, and trauma-related counseling.

-Veterans Affairs Medical Center Substance Abuse Services is located in Louisville, KY.
+Veterans Affairs Medical Center Substance Abuse Services is located in Clarksburg, WV.
 The facility offers Residential Rehab, Co-Occurring Mental Health, Outpatient, Detox programs.
 Treatment approaches include 1-on-1 Counseling, Cognitive Behavioral Therapy, Family Therapy, Group Therapy, Nutrition Counseling.
 The center serves Men, Women, Older Adults, Young Adults, Veterans.
 Veterans Affairs Medical Center Substance Abuse Services accepts 24 insurance providers, including Aetna, Anthem, BlueCross BlueShield, Bright Health.
 Conditions treated include Anger, Gambling, Post Traumatic Stress Disorder, Trauma.
 For more information or to verify insurance coverage, call (833) 546-3513.

 What to Expect at Veterans Affairs Medical Center Substance Abuse Services